-The neurosurgical unit at the NCI, which had been closed due to the Covid-19 epidemic, has reopened, and patient accrual has resumed.
+The neurosurgical unit at the NCI, which had been closed to research studies due to the Covid-19 epidemic, was reopened and patient accrual has been completed, and the Company is awaiting the resulting data.
 There is an urgent need to improve therapy for this type of aggressive brain tumor.
 If the NCI study shows that LB-100 does penetrate the brain, a clinical study of LB-100 in combination with standard therapy for GBM, the drug temozolomide and radiation, both of which have been well documented in pre-clinical studies to be significantly enhanced by LB-100, would be of significant interest to neuro-oncologists frustrated by decades of limited advances in therapy for this common brain tumor in adults.

 The NCI study is designed to determine the extent to which LB-100 enters recurrent malignant gliomas.
 Patients having surgery to remove one or more tumors will receive one dose of LB-100 prior to surgery and have blood and tumor tissue analyzed to determine the amount of LB-100 present and to determine whether the cells in the tumors show the biochemical changes expected to be present if LB-100 reaches its molecular target.
 As a result of the innovative design of the NCI study, data from a few patients should be sufficient to provide a sound rationale for conducting a larger clinical trial to determine the effectiveness of adding LB-100 to the standard treatment regimen for GBMs.
 Five patients have been entered and analysis of the blood and tissue will now proceed.
 If there is evidence in at least two of the patients of penetration of LB 100 into tumor tissue, the study will be deemed as successful.
-The resulting data is expected to become available by December 31, 2022.